Root Server DNS

 A root server is a central component of the Domain Name System (DNS), which has the task of forwarding queries for specific domains to the correct IP addresses.
 More precisely, a root server is a DNS server in the highest hierarchy level of the DNS.

-The DNS is basically like the Internet's phone book.
-It associates domain names such as "example.com" with the corresponding IP addresses so that your Browser knows which computer to send the request to in order to load the desired web page.
+The DNS is basically like the phone book of the internet.
+It links domain names such as "example.com" with the corresponding IP addresses so that your Browser knows which computer to send the request to in order to load the desired web page.

 How does the root server work?